Aqua (band): 2016–2026: Second reunion with "Barbie World", and disbandment

 "Barbie World" debuted at number seven on the US Billboard Hot 100, becoming Minaj's 23rd, Ice Spice's fourth, and Aqua's second top-ten hit.
 Elsewhere, the single also reached the top ten in Australia, Austria, Canada, Denmark, Germany, Greece, Luxembourg, Ireland, New Zealand, Norway, Poland, South Africa, Sweden, Switzerland and the United Kingdom, top twenty in Iceland, Finland, France and Hungary, top thirty in Czech Republic and Lithuania, top forty in Belgium and Slovakia and top fifty in Portugal and Italy.
 The song also earned Aqua their first Grammy nominations.

 In 2025, it was announced that Aqua the Musical, featuring the group's music and story, will premiere in 2028 in Copenhagen at The Royal Opera House.
-It will be directed by Thomas Agerholm and was written by playwrights Claus Reenberg and Mads Æbeløe og Nikolaj Tarp, with scenography by Benjamin La Cour.
+It will be directed by Thomas Agerholm and was written by playwrights Claus Reenberg, Mads Æbeløe, and Nikolaj Tarp, with scenography by Benjamin La Cour.

+On 18 May 2026, the group announced on social media that they were breaking up, this one being their third split.